HaoranWang11/CS-Senior-DSGN-1/Project Tasks and Timeline.md

 ### Task list for Jacob Bai:

- *Specifying* the significance and need of usage of facial recogonization and GPS tracking.
+ *Specifying* the significance and need of usage of GPS tracking.

+ *Investigating* in the lasted GPS tracking technics.

+ *Researching* GPS tracking methods and technics with programming language Python.

+ *Designing* the processes of applying GPS tracking code technics

+ *Delievering* perfect Python Code that applies the GPS tracking technic onto the website server.

+### Task list for Matthew Salazar:

+ *Specifying* the significance and need of usage of facial recogonization.

  *Investigating* in the lasted facial recogonization technics.